YvesZHI/linux-maintenance/OS/object_file.md

 ### Reading file without IO function ###
-There is a file, named `custom.config`, its content is as below:
+There is a file, named `custom.config`, its content as below:
 ```
 name titi
 password 123